- ทีมงานพูดภาษาไทย-อังกฤษ-สเปน (Latin America) ตอบไลน์ภายใน 15 นาที

 Why NYC Legal & Notary for Thai National ID Card → Spanish (Latin American)

-NYC Legal & Notary is a Thai law firm registered with the Lawyers Council of Thailand.
+Although clients often find us looking for translation, what they actually engage is a Thai law firm whose translation desk is staffed by Spanish (Latin American) specialists and supervised by licensed attorneys.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

-For the Spanish (Latin American) pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Spanish (Latin American) command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
+Your Spanish (Latin American) file goes to senior translator vetted by Thailand's Department of Consular Affairs, chosen for language depth, courtroom-standard legal experience, and a clean filing record with the Department of Consular Affairs and the mission concerned.
 Every translator signs an NDA covering attorney-client privilege.

-• Confidentiality by default.
+- Confidentiality by default.
 Files are encrypted at rest, deleted from working storage 90 days after delivery, and never used as AI training data.

 Using your Spanish (Latin American) document abroad

-When a job has moved cleanly through translation, notary, MFA and embassy, the destination counter rarely has anything further to ask — and that is the outcome we engineer for.
+Because the pipeline ends at the same standard the destination authority opens their checklist against, the receiving officer's review is usually a verification rather than an evaluation.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

-• Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.
+- Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.

-• Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.
+- Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.

-• Affidavit of translation accuracy — a sworn statement signed before a Notary Public in the destination country; we prepare the bilingual template.
+- Affidavit of translation accuracy — a sworn statement signed before a Notary Public in the destination country; we prepare the bilingual template.

 FAQ